Almond Oil in Skin Care

 While almond oil can be found in some acne products, it is not considered the best oil for treating acne because it can clog pores.

-That being said, it is only slightly comedogenic, so it does not clog the pores of all skin types.
+That being said, it is only slightly comedogenic, so it does not clog the pores of most skin types.

 It contains many antimicrobial compounds such as vitamin E (a-tocopherol) which eliminate acne causing bacteria on the skin.